x-lhan/kubernetes-formula/README.md

 ## How to use?

+* Pillar and grains data preparation:
+  1. (Only for multi-clusters) scope nodes into different clusters by identifying node's grains data `k8s_env` with the same cluster environment name(e.g. stage/qa etc.); For the nodes do not have `k8s_env` grain set will be added into the `defaults` clusters.
-1. Create pillar data file based on `pillar.example` file and modify as needed.(More configurable pillar data can be referenced from `default.yml`); (Required for aws) make sure grains data `cloud` is `aws`
+  2. Create pillar data file based on `pillar.example`/`pillar-multi-cluster.example` file and modify as needed.(More configurable pillar data can be referenced from `default.yml`);
+  3. (Only for aws) make sure grains data `cloud` is `aws` for all aws nodes;
-2. Generate TLS certificates and share among nodes:
+  4. Generate TLS certificates and share among nodes:

     * Apply `kuberentes.cert.configured` state to one master node.
-    * Copy all newly generated certs contents(using `kuberentes.cert.view`) into pillar `kubernetes:certs`.
+    * Copy all newly generated certs contents(using `kuberentes.cert.view`) into pillar `kubernetes:[K8S_ENV]:certs`.

-3. Apply `kubernetes.running` state among cluster master and pool nodes.
+* Apply `kubernetes.running` state among cluster master and pool nodes.

 ### Note for setting up HA etcd/apiserver
-* HA etcd require at least 3 node to be fault-tolerant, with the current setup meaning at least 3 master nodes
+* HA etcd require at least 3 nodes to be fault-tolerant, with the current setup meaning at least 3 master nodes
 * HA apiserver require to put all apiserver endpoint(`https://MASTER_NODE_IP:6443`) behind one or multiple load balancer.
-Then add the load balancer ip and port to pillar data `kubernetes:api_server:ip` and `kubernetes:api_server:port` before step#3.
+Then add the load balancer ip and port to pillar data `kubernetes:[K8S_ENV]:api_server:ip` and `kubernetes:[K8S_ENV]:api_server:port` before step#3.

 ### Note for add/remove node into existing cluster